What kind of school did you go to?

 What aspect of the application process were you most worried about?

 AI found every aspect of the preparation extremely helpful.
 The individual meetings helped me to decide the right universities for me as well as being realistic for me.
-The UKCAT preparation provided invaluable help and ensured that I secured a relatively competitive score for my application and the vigorous interview preparation allowed me to walk into my interview feeling confident and well prepared.
+The UCAT preparation provided invaluable help and ensured that I secured a relatively competitive score for my application and the vigorous interview preparation allowed me to walk into my interview feeling confident and well prepared.

 How helpful did you find the different aspects of the Top Achievers’ Programme?

 AGet as much experience as you can, starting now, in any health care setting and try vary your experience to make your application stand out.
 Also, start doing some extra reading, medical books, articles, news stories etc as this will help you with your interviews.
 Also, start looking at interview techniques so when the time comes for interview preparation you’ll have some knowledge of how to tackle the questions.